Last updated: May 13, 2026

 Is Breezy HR really free?

-Breezy’s Bootstrap plan is free with no credit card required, but it limits you to 1 active job at a time with no email integration, scheduling, or analytics.
-It’s a functional trial, not a production-ready ATS.
+Bootstrap is free with no credit card required, but it limits you to 1 active job at a time with no email integration, scheduling, or analytics.
+It functions as a proof-of-concept sandbox, not a production-ready ATS.
 Teams hiring for more than one position need the $157/mo Startup plan at minimum.

 How much does Breezy HR cost per month in 2026?